nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Locating records by keyword: `rfind`

-Finds records with a description that matches the keyword(s) specified in the records database.
+Find records with a description that matches the keyword(s) specified in the records database.
 This command is only valid after using the rlist command to list out the records for a specified patient.

 Format: `rfind KEYWORD [MORE_KEYWORDS]`

+* The command can only be called when a patient's record list is displayed (after using `rlist PATIENT_INDEX`).
-* The search is case-insensitive. e.g `hello` will `match HELLO`
+* The search keyword is case-insensitive. e.g `hello` will match `HELLO`.
 * The order of the keywords does not matter. e.g. `Hello World` will match `World Hello`
+* Only full words will be matched. e.g. `Hell` will not match `Hello`.
 * Only the description of the record will be searched.
-* Only full words will be matched e.g. `Hell` will not match `Hello`.
 * Records with a description matching at least one keyword will be returned (i.e. OR search). e.g. `Hello World` will return `Hello Hello`, `World World`.

 Examples: